What is the Window of Tolerance and How It Impacts Your Life

 • Trouble engaging or feeling present in daily activities

-Recounting traumatic memories can trigger hyperarousal, where you may feel numb or frozen, impacting your ability to engage in therapy and manage your emotions effectively.
+Traumatic memories can trigger hyperarousal, making you feel numb or frozen.
+This impacts your ability to engage in therapy and manage emotions effectively.

-Whether in hyperarousal or hypoarousal, knowing how to shift back to the optimal zone improves mental health.
-Employing strategies such as mindfulness, grounding, or physical activity can help restore balance, making life’s demands more manageable.
+Whether you’re in hyperarousal or hypoarousal, know how to return to the optimal zone.
+Use mindfulness, grounding, or physical activity to restore balance.
+Life’s demands become manageable again.

-To recognise dysregulation, paying attention to your emotional responses and physical sensations is essential.
-This can include noticing changes in heart rate, breathing, or body temperature.
-Additionally, you may experience intense emotions, such as anxiety or anger, or feel disconnected from your body or surroundings.
+Pay attention to your emotional responses and physical sensations.
+Notice changes in heart rate, breathing, or body temperature.
+You might experience intense emotions like anxiety or anger, or feel disconnected from your body.

 Window of Tolerance